Code-Institute-Submissions/Follow-The-White-Rabbit/README.md

     * Cards images & level images can be active and inactive.
 When they are active, a player can get a visual feedback, change of colour, opacity, or border colour
     * On pressing Play, an image of the White Rabbit starts its “run”, sequence of showing at each separate card and creating a pattern
     * Play button is inactive while a player is clicking game cards
-    * A melody of appropriate length is played during the Rabbit “Run”, which finish exactly when the Rabbit image disappears from the last card, giving a plyer indication that the “Run” is finished, and he/she can start
+    * A melody of appropriate length is played during the Rabbit “Run”, which finish exactly when the Rabbit image disappears from the last card, giving a player indication that the “Run” is finished, and he/she can start
     * Cards are inactive(unclickable) during the Rabbit Run, and become clickable once it is finished, it is indicated by colour change of each cards border on mouse-over or touch
-    * Click on a card is marked by a click sound, so that a plyer knows that a card has been clicked
+    * Click on a card is marked by a click sound, so that a player knows that a card has been clicked
     * Clicks Countdown deducts a number at each click, till it is zero, when a win or lose modal is displayed (triggered by the last click)
     * Reset button reshuffles game cards, and resets the Rabbit Run, it is accompanied by a melody
     * Reset button is inactive during Rabbit Run